music-encoding/guidelines/_guidelines-v3/11-editTrans/01-edittransAbbrev.md

 presented within elements.
 Furthermore, as alternatives to each other, the [abbr]({{ site.baseurl }}/{{ page.version }}/elements/abbr.html){:.link_odd_elementSpec} and [expan]({{ site.baseurl }}/{{ page.version }}/elements/expan.html){:.link_odd_elementSpec} elements must be wrapped by the [choice]({{ site.baseurl }}/{{ page.version }}/elements/choice.html){:.link_odd_elementSpec} element, as described above.
 The previous example, where the 'o:' in 'pno:' is written as superscript, would be encoded as:

-{% include plainExample.html example="./v3/examples/editTrans/editTrans-sample210.xml" valid="true" %}
+{% include plainExample.html example="examples/editTrans/editTrans-sample210.xml" valid="true" version=page.version %}